nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Aspect: Sorted List structure:

 * **Current choice:** Wrap the task list with a `FilteredList`, and the `FilteredList` with a `SortedList`.
     * Rationale: Commands on the filtered list will also affect the sorted list.
-This means that the `Ui` can be guaranteed that `sortedList` is the list that the user wishes to be shown, which can combine both filters and a particular sorting order.
+This means that the `Ui` can be guaranteed that `sortedTasks` is the list that the user wishes to be shown, which can combine both filters and a particular sorting order.

 ### Undo/redo feature